Atay365/Atay365/README.md

 ## I'm a Husband, Dog Dad, Aspiring Developer, and Supply Chain Engineer Consultant!!

-- 🌱 I’m currently learning all things Python 🤣
+- 🌱 I’m currently learning all things Python and Javascript - Brainstation Coding Bootcamp Apr 24'
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with others on the same career change journey
-- 🥅 2023 Goals: Learn Python enough to aid in my data analysis in current role, become very well versed in Jupyter Notebook
+- 🥅 2024 Goals: Learn Javascript and Python enough that I am able to complete a career switch into Tech!
 - ⚡ Fun fact: I have two dogs; Arlo (Doberman) and Odi (Mini Dachshund)

 ### Connect with me: